Johnny0121/PersonalWebsiteV2/README.md

 Enjoy :)

 - Feel free to critique my code if you see any improvements that could be made
-- Snoopdog is not a dog
+- Snoopdog is not actually a dog